Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Categorical quantum 2-graph operators

-We note that the generalization to the weakly-associative case can be carried out directly, by keeping track of the appearance of $\tau$ and is descendants through natural measureable morphisms.
-We expect to obtain a Hopf opalgebroid as well in this case, but with weak/non-invertible coassociativity and cointerchange.
+We note that the generalization to the weakly-associative case can be carried out directly, by keeping track of the appearance of $\tau$ and (its first descendant mentioned in \S \ref{descendant}) through natural ismorphisms.
+We expect to obtain a Hopf cocategory as well in this case, but with coassociative and cointerchange witnesses which need not only have identity components.